| Bible Research > English Versions > 21st Century > CSB |

 Bible.
 Edwin Blum, ed., Holy Bible: Holman Christian Standard Bible.
-(Nashville: Holman Bible Publishers, 2004).
+Nashville: Holman Bible Publishers, 2004.
+Revised in 2009.

-The first edition of the completed New Testament appeared in June 2001 as the text for the Experiencing the Word New Testament, with devotional notes by Henry Blackaby.
+The first edition of the completed New Testament appeared in June 2001 as the text for the Experiencing the Word New Testament, with devotional notes by the popular Baptist author Henry Blackaby.
 The Old Testament was first published in electronic form on the internet in December 2003, and the first printed edition of the complete Bible was published in the Spring of 2004.
+A revised edition was published electronically in 2009, and it appeared in printed editions beginning in 2010.

-The Introduction states that the Greek text used by the CSB translators was the Nestle-Aland text, but advises the reader that "in a few places in the NT, large square brackets indicate texts that the translation team and most biblical scholars today believe were not part of the original text.
-However, these texts have been retained in brackets in the Holman CSB because of their undeniable antiquity and their value for tradition and the history of NT interpretation in the church."
+The Introduction states that the Greek text used by the HCSB translators was the Nestle-Aland text, but advises the reader that “in a few places in the NT, large square brackets indicate texts that the translation team and most biblical scholars today believe were not part of the original text.
+However, these texts have been retained in brackets in the Holman CSB because of their undeniable antiquity and their value for tradition and the history of NT interpretation in the church.”
 The bracketed insertions include not only the larger passages Mark 16:9-20 and John 7:53-8:11, which are found in brackets in nearly all versions of the Bible, but also some other verses and parts of verses which are ordinarily relegated to the footnotes in modern versions of the Bible.
-For example, the doxology added to the Lord's Prayer at the end of Matthew 6:13 appears in the CSB text, rather than in the footnotes.
-The Ethiopian's confession of faith in Acts 8:37, which has very little manuscript support (the earliest manuscript that contains it is from the sixth century), is also retained.
-Unfortunately, the footnotes in these places read simply, "other mss omit bracketed text," which gives no indication that in the judgment of the translators these are later additions, and not doubtful cases.
-We note that the editors have not included the Johannine Comma in 1 John 5:7-8 despite its "value for tradition and the history of NT interpretation."
-(2)
+For example, the doxology added to the Lord’s Prayer at the end of Matthew 6:13 appears in the HCSB text, rather than in the footnotes.
+The Ethiopian’s confession of faith in Acts 8:37, which has very little manuscript support (the earliest manuscript that contains it is from the sixth century), is also retained.
+Unfortunately, the footnotes in these places read simply, “other mss omit bracketed text,” which gives no indication that in the judgment of the translators these are later additions, and not doubtful cases.
+We note that the editors have not included the Johannine Comma in 1 John 5:7-8.
+(4)

-In general, the CSB translation is slightly more literal than the New International Version, but much less literal than the New American Standard Bible or the English Standard Version.
+In general, the HCSB translation is slightly more literal than the New International Version, but much less literal than the New American Standard Bible or the English Standard Version.
 In various ways the text is simplified (long and complex Greek sentences are broken up into smaller and simpler ones) and made easy to understand by interpretive renderings.
 The style is on a level much lower than the NKJV, RSV and ESV.
 It sometimes fails to convey the literary qualities of the text.
 But an attempt is made to present the Psalms in a suitable literary style.
-We give now Psalm 69 from the CSB.
+I give now Psalm 69 from the 2009 edition of the HCSB, followed by some remarks on the translation.

 A Plea for Rescue